 New users can sign up for TaxWorkFlow for free for six months without subscription fees or initial deposits.
 This limited-time offer is an effort by TaxWorkFlow to help businesses stay productive during the COVID-19 pandemic.

 If you choose TaxWorkFlow to manage your firm, you’ll also need to choose a separate bookkeeping software.
 Check out our review of the best small business accounting software for help.

 This gives you access to your client’s files, and it integrates with the document management system.
-Your clients can use the portal to securely upload documents to the TaxWorkFlow database, which you’ll be able to access.
-Client appointments, documents that need to be signed, and invoices to be paid can also be viewed from the client portal:
+Your clients can use the portal to upload documents securely to the TaxWorkFlow database, which you’ll be able to access.
+Client appointments, documents that need to be signed, and invoices to be paid can also be viewed from the client portal.

-When you open a client’s record, on the left navigation bar you’ll see all of the relevant information about various aspects of the client record.
-You can take notes for the client with an embedded timestamp, which can be used as a historical record for the information you have updated:
+When you open a client’s record, on the left navigation bar, you’ll see all the relevant information about various aspects of the client record.
+You can take notes for the client with an embedded timestamp, which can be used as a historical record of the information you have updated.

 Another feature of the workflow is problem-solving, in which email communications can be used to solve those problems.
 There are different email templates available for different situations like birthday or holiday greetings.
-These can be customized to be used for a certain context so that you don’t have to repeatedly type the same information.
+These can be customized to be used for a certain context so that you don’t have to type the same information repeatedly.

 From the email management dashboard, you can execute several tasks, such as Edit Email Reply, Reply All, Forward, Assign Email to a Client, Assign Email to a Project, and Assign Email to a Task:

 TaxWorkFlow enables you to create a task and assign it to a team member and track the status until it’s completed.
 You can create a new task, such as interview client, review file, or print tax return, from the Create task page under the Workflow menu.
 You can specify the deadline and priority level and add instructions or attach notes if needed.